 Myth One: Our personal connection will protect us.
 The Chinese company will not appropriate our technology because I (the owner of the U.S. company) have a close personal relationship with Mr. Zhang (the owner of the Chinese company).
-Usually this statement is followed with some bit of personal data, such as: “He came to my daughter’s wedding” or “I sponsored his son’s admission to college” or “I helped bring his family to the United States” or “He is my son’s godfather.”
-Trust me when I say our China attorneys heard them all.
-This idea that a close personal relationship will somehow insulate your company from China IP theft is probably results in more technology transfer disasters than any other myth about China.
-It is a myth for two quite different reasons:
+Usually Our lawyers are often told something like this, followed with some bit of personal data, such as: “He came to my daughter’s wedding” or “I sponsored his son’s admission to college” or “I helped bring his family to the United States” or “He is my son’s godfather.”
+Trust me when I say our China attorneys have heard them all.
+This idea that a close personal relationship will insulate your company from China IP theft probably results in more technology transfer disasters than any other myth about China.
+It is a myth for two quite different reasons.

-On the most basic level, personal relations are not a barrier to committing acts of appropriation or other breaches of trust or contract.
+On the most basic level, personal relations are not commonly viewed in China as a barrier to committing acts of appropriation or other breaches of trust.
 For most Chinese business people, personal relations, such as attendance at weddings and other shows of friendship are strategic matters, done to achieve some form of business benefit.
-When that benefit involves breaching a contract and appropriating technology, the Chinese side will often do it.
-Of course, this is not always true, but it is certainly true often enough that this possibility cannot and should not be ignored.
+This is not always true, but it is true often enough that this possibility should not be ignored.

-When the foreign party points out that this is a breach of trust, the Chinese side will often reply with something like the following: “In China, business is like warfare and contract like a treaty between nations.
-We will honor the treaty when it benefits us, and we will breach when it benefits us.
+When the foreign party points out that this is a breach of trust, the Chinese side will often reply with something like the following: “In China, business is like warfare and contracts are like a treaty between nations.
+We will honor the treaty when it benefits us, and we will breach it when it benefits us.
 Personal matters are not relevant.
 As soon as we see a benefit, we will take it.
 The situation is really all your fault.
 You should not have presented me with a situation where I had the opportunity to betray you.
-By leaving me an opening, you forced my hand, because the rule in China is that when an opportunity presents itself the prudent businessperson must take advantage of it opportunity.”
+By leaving me an opening, you forced my hand, because when an opportunity presents itself the prudent businessperson must take advantage of it.”

 I have many times heard a Chinese company owner state this sort of argument with a certain amount of bitterness.
 They actually say: “It’s your fault.
 You made me do it.”
-They resent you for having forced them to the friendship in a way that was painful to them.
-But again, the common Chinese view is that when a foreign company provides an opportunity to seize a benefit, the Chinese company is obligated to seize.
-Personal feelings do not count; action is required.
+They resent you for having forced them to harm the friendship in a way that was painful to them.
+But again, the common Chinese view is that when a foreign company provides an opportunity to seize a benefit, the Chinese company is obligated to seize it.

-In many cases, however, the Chinese company owner has no reason to appropriate your technology, so it is safe not because of an emotional commitment but because there is no benefit from the theft.
-But, the technology is still stolen.
-This is because the technology is stolen by an employee of the Chinese entity.
+In many cases, the Chinese company owner has no reason to appropriate your technology, so it is safe not because of an emotional commitment but because there is no benefit from the theft.
+But, the technology is still stolen because it is stolen by an employee of the Chinese entity.

 In fact, for technology that requires a small investment to commercialize, theft by a Chinese company employee is probably the most common way foreign technology gets appropriated.
 This is particularly true of software products, where no large capital investment is required.
 In these low barrier to entry businesses in China, senior technical employees are constantly on the look out for an opportunity to steal technology and leave their employer to start out on their own.